7 Best Over-the-Counter (OTC) Hearing Aids of 2024

 Who are OTC hearing aids for?

-Because they need to be self-fitted and self-adjusted, over-the-counter hearing devices are best for people who are comfortable with:
+Because they need to be self-fitted and self-adjusted, over-the-counter hearing devices are best for adults over the age of 18 who are comfortable with:

 We spoke with Frank Lin, M.D., director of the Cochlear Center for Hearing and Public Health at Johns Hopkins University in Baltimore, Maryland.
 He noted that different people have different needs when it comes to hearing loss treatment.